-Space addition activity has been increasing in the last several years; however, the most recent quarter indicates a drop off in construction as a number of projects were delivered.
+Space addition activity has been increasing in the last several years; however, the most recent quarter indicates a drop off in space under construction.
 There is still a fairly large amount of space under construction that is waiting to be delivered, indicating an active construction pipeline.
-Construction activity has resumed in New York for quite some time now and developers will be eager to deliver on projects.
+Construction activity has resumed in New York for quite some time now and developers will be eager to deliver on projects, as long as they remain feasible.